Lightnet/threepolygonenginejs/README.md

   It base on the BevyEngine design.
 But still wanted to keep loop very simple as possible for the module set up.

+## How many many entities?(Notes):
+  Have not test how many enities that depend on how to set up.
+One reason is the system loop up for mesh and physics sync.

+  The longer the loop call the lag?
+There is logic loop for each entities for example pathing and A.I behavior.

+  It needs to be tested for offloading some worker threads.

 # Main server:
  It depend on the packages.
  Hono js is cross platform for nodejs and bun.

+ It would use socket.io.

+ It will use ECS.js package for easy handle loop update.
+As well worker threads.
+To handle game instances.

+ It will use default SQLITE and helper package.

 # Server:
 ```